Radiation Therapy Program - Bachelor of Science Degree in Radiation Therapy

 *Additional education may be required for some of these positions.

 A shadow experience and a written report on your observation are required for applying to this program.
 It's a great way to see if it's the right fit for you!
 Please contact email@example.com to schedule an in-person shadow visit or to view a virtual (PowerPoint) tour of the Radiation Therapy department.

 To learn more about the specific Admissions Criteria for GMercyU's Radiation Therapy programs, click here.

 Have questions about GMercyU's admissions requirements or transferring eligible credits?
-Contact us!
-Our Admissions staff is ready to walk you through the process of applying to GMercyU’s BS in Radiation Therapy program.
+Our Admissions staff is ready to walk you through the process of applying to GMercyU’s BS in Radiation Therapy degree.

 Please note: Students enrolling in this program must have the ability to obtain a U.S. background check and other clearances for placement in a U.S. clinical/school setting.
 U.S. citizenship or permanent residency is also a requirement for licensure within certain academic programs.
 International students and students who are under DACA status or are undocumented should carefully review the licensure requirements in their state before enrolling in a degree program that leads to licensure.
 Additional information can be found on the National Conference of State Legislatures website.